 One of the most frequently asked questions we receive is: “What is a typical aesthetic nurse’s salary?”.
 The answer will, of course, depend on different factors but we’ve put together a basic overview of what you could expect to earn as an aesthetic nurse.

 If you wish to take a position as an aesthetic nurse within a clinic, you will most likely be paid a yearly salary.
 The average per annum salary for a qualified full-time aesthetic nurse is between £25,000 and £35,000, depending on location and experience.
 The benefits of working for an established clinic include a guaranteed income and client base as well as all the usual benefits of being an employee versus being self-employed.
 If you are an aesthetic nurse with prescribing power you could potentially earn up to £50,000 per annum working for an established clinic.

 Operating independently will allow you to set your own price per procedure.
 How much you will earn per year will necessarily depend on how many clients you can secure and how often you wish to work.
-On average, a qualified aesthetic nurse can charge the following for Botox® and dermal filler procedures:
+On average, a qualified aesthetic nurse can charge the following for Botulinum Toxin (sometimes known as Botox®) and dermal filler procedures:

 A typical schedule for a part-time aesthetic nurse might consist of the following:

 - 6 half day clinic sessions (3 days per week)

 - 5 clients in each half day session receiving a mixture of Botulinum Toxin and dermal filler treatments

 - A total weekly profit of around £8,000 (based on standard costs for products, consumables, and room hire)

 Based on the projections above, it is clear that there is scope for even greater profit margins for those who can work full-time.
 The financial rewards can be boosted even further by offering additional treatments such as chemical peels, laser treatments or Dermaroller for example.
 If you can generate the client numbers, you can therefore aim to generate an annual revenue in excess of £100,000.